yoomost/Bookstore-Managing/README.md

 Bookstore managing app
 -----------------------------------------------------------------------------------------

-A software technology project made for managing a bookstore
+A software technology project made for managing a bookstore.
+Currently in progress.

 About us